 - Authorized volunteer organizations and individual volunteers

-DFPS also will conduct an abuse and neglect history background check for anyone in the general public who submits a notarized Request for Child Abuse/Neglect Central Registry Check.
+Background Check staff also conduct abuse and neglect history background checks for anyone in the general public who submits a notarized Form 2970 Request for Child Abuse/Neglect Central Registry Check.

 Our goals are to:

 - Provide timely background check results.

 - Establish consistency across DFPS background check policies as it applies to background check decision making.